Azure-Samples/azure-cosmos-cassandra-extensions-java-sample/README.md

         public static final int NUMBER_OF_THREADS = 40;
     ```

-7. In a real world scenario, you may wish to take steps to increase the provisioned throughput when the system is experiencing rate limiting.
+6. In a real world scenario, you may wish to take steps to increase the provisioned throughput when the system is experiencing rate limiting.
 Note that you can do this programmatically in the Azure Cosmos DB API for Cassandra by executing [ALTER commends in CQL](https://docs.microsoft.com/azure/cosmos-db/cassandra-support#keyspace-and-table-options).
 In production, you should handle 429 errors in a similar fashion to this sample, and monitor the system, increasing throughput if 429 errors are being recorded by the system.
 You can monitor whether requests are exceeding provisioned capacity using Azure portal metrics:

    ![Console output](./media/metrics.png)

     You can try increasing the provisioned RUs in the Cassandra Keyspace or table to see how this will improve latencies.
 You can consult our article on [elastic scale](https://docs.microsoft.com/en-us/azure/cosmos-db/manage-scale-cassandra) to understand the different methods for provisioning throughput in Cassandra API.

-8. One alternative to increasing RU provisioning for mitigating rate limiting, which might be more useful in scenarios where there is a highly asymmetrical distribution of throughout between regions, is to load balance between regions on the client.
-The load balancing policy implemented in this sample provides the mechanism to do this by allowing you to select a read or write region:
+7. One alternative to increasing RU provisioning for mitigating rate limiting, which might be more useful in scenarios where there is a highly asymmetrical distribution of consumed throughput between regions (i.e. you have many more reads/writes in one region than others), is to load balance between regions on the client.
+The load balancing policy implemented in this sample provides one part of the the mechanism to facilitate this, by allowing you to select a read or write region:

     ```java
         CosmosLoadBalancingPolicy loadBalancingPolicy1 = CosmosLoadBalancingPolicy.builder().withGlobalEndpoint(CONTACT_POINTS[0]).build();